 Current Members: Dr. Ben Miller, Joelle Jensen, Carolyn Elwood, Jeannine Scandridge, Matt Murphy, and Nancy Achenbach

-(Minutes available upon request) Advisory Committee An Advisory Committee, made up of five members appointed by the Board of Health meets quarterly.
+The Advisory Committee is made up of five members appointed by the Board of Health meets quarterly.
 At least one meeting is a conjoint meeting with the Board of Health.
 Members are selected from businesses and the community.